lisamurphy788/mytaxfreeshopping/TESTING.md

   ### Fix
   - In order to fix this i had to set the nav bar up on media queries as table header group.

+### Main bug three
+- When testing responsiveness i found a horizontal scroll.

+### Fix
+- In order to fix this i had to add an overflow-x:hidden; code.
+This fixed the issue.

 Go Back to [README.MD](README.md)